Asteski/WinMac/README.md

 # WinMac: The Ultimate Windows and macOS Hybrid

-**WinMac** is a revolutionary modification that brings together the best of both Windows and macOS operating systems, offering users a unique and seamless computing experience.
+**WinMac** is a revolutionary customization project that brings together the best of both Windows and macOS operating systems, offering users a unique and seamless computing experience.

 ## Dark